soarsmu/CodeNLM/README.md

 # Introduction

 This is the replication package for the paper "Can Identifier Splitting Improve Open-Vocabulary Language Model of Code?"
-(SANER 2021 ERA).
+(SANER 2021 ERA) [[arXiv]](https://arxiv.org/abs/2201.01988).

 # Code Structure